Ricardo Phillips (footballer, born 2001)

 Ricardo Antonio Phillips Hinds (born 6 May 2001) is a Panamanian professional footballer who plays as a winger for Delfín and the Panama national team.

+Early life

+Ricardo Antonio Phillips Hinds was born in Panama City in 2001.
+He graduated from the youth teams of the local team Club Deportivo Universitario.

 Club career

 DAC Dunajská Streda

 Hinds made his professional Fortuna Liga debut for DAC Dunajská Streda in a home fixture in MOL Aréna against Senica on 16 February 2020.
 Despite this being his first appearance, Hinds was featured in the starting line-up.
 He completed 55 minutes of the game before being replaced by András Schäfer.

 Personal life

 He is a son of a former Panamanian international footballer Ricardo Phillips.